Who should read this guide?

 There are other business models that may be more suitable in your particular scenario, which are covered better in the following guides:

-- Airbnb Investment Accounting in QuickBooks
+- Airbnb Investment Property: QuickBooks Accounting for Airbnb

 - All Airbnb templates for QuickBooks